yazhinivenkatraman/ECE572_Summer2025_SecureText/assignment1/deliverables/V01049681_Assignment1_Report.md

 - Should use per-user or per-session keys to isolate compromise impact.
 - MAC key can be stored in a text file with restricted access or from system environmental variable.
 - In production kind of environment, can use a Secret Management Service : AWS Secrets Manager or Azure Key Vault

+### Conclusion
+This assignment provides hands-on experiencein identifying and mitigating vulnerabilities in an application, messaging system.
+By progressively validating, attacking and updating the potential attack parts, I have deepened my knowledge towards secure password storage, message authentication, and cryptographic protocols.
+Techniques such as bcrypt with salting and HMAC-SHA256—demonstrate how even simple applications benefit strongly.
+This foundation prepares me to approach future systems with security-first mindset.